Configuring Log Alarm Rules

 Log Group Name: Select a log group.

 Query Time Range: Specify the query period of the statement.
 It is one period earlier than the current time.
-For example, if Query Time Range is set to one hour and the current time is 9:00, the period of the query statement is 8:00–9:00.
+For example, if Query Time Range is set to one hour and the current time is 9:00, the query statement period is 8:00–9:00.

 - The value ranges from 1 to 60 in the unit of minutes.